THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 It looks bright!

-A few features on the horizon include integrating a way for people to open a retirement account so they can save in a tax-advantaged way and we plan to build in a retail cash back feature where the places our customer’s shop will provide cash back into their Worthy investment account.
+A few features on the horizon include integrating a way for people to open a retirement account so they can save in a tax-advantaged way, and we plan to build a retail cashback feature where the places our customer’s shop will provide cash back into their Worthy investment account.

 On a more personal level, can you share your greatest financial mistake and your greatest financial achievement?